DarioD58/portfolio-optimization/README.md

 ### Installation
 ---
-Make sure you have python>=3.10 installed
+Make sure you have python>=3.10 installed and setup the environment with:

 `pip install -r requirements.txt`

 ### Efficiency comparison